mdegat01/hassio-addons/loki/DOCS.md

 ### Option: `cafile`

-The path to the CA certificate used to sign client certificates.
+The absolute path to the CA certificate used to sign client certificates.
 If set, clients will be required to present a valid client-authentication certificate to connect to Loki (mTLS).

 ### Option: `config_path`